rianadon/timer-bar-card/README.md

       idle: Gas, gas, gas!
 ```

-## Use with Paper Buttons Row
+### Use with Paper Buttons Row

 <img alt="Screenshot" src="https://raw.githubusercontent.com/rianadon/timer-bar-card/main/images/button-row.png" width="474" height="91" />

-The card supports usage with the amazing [Paper Buttons Row](https://github.com/jcwillox/lovelace-paper-buttons-row) element, when configured both as a card and as an entity row.
+The card supports usage with the amazing [Paper Buttons Row](https://github.com/jcwillox/lovelace-paper-buttons-row) element!
 You can add `extend_paper_buttons_row` to your configuration to add buttons to the side of the card!

 > Not all options (namely `hide_badge` and `hide_state`) are not supported.
 Please create an issue if you need these.